10 Must-Know Things About Safe Winter Driving in Norway (2025)

 But don’t worry, if you forget, “traffic” will remind you rather quickly.

-One more thing, if you are not used to driving in winter conditions, you are going to be the slow, annoying driver on the road.
+One more thing: if you are not used to driving in winter conditions, you will be the slow, annoying driver on the road.
 And that is both ok and good.
 Dont drive faster than you are comfortable with.

 However, it is also “road etiquette” to notice if a queue is piling up behind you.